How to Update Old Blog Content

 Your SEO skills have likely improved.
 Add any useful keywords, tags, and categories you can think of.
 And again, make sure your metadata is filled out.
-This is another place that the Tasty Pins Plugin can really help your SEO.

 That’s 10 things you can do to revamp that old, tired content.
 You should basically have a brand new blog post at this point!